-DNS over Discord · 1.1.1.1 docs
+DNS over Discord

 Short form response

-Much like the dig command itself, DNS over Discord has an optional flag in the dig command that allows the user to request a response in the short form.
+dig command that allows the user to request a response in the short form.

-When this is requested, the name and TTL columns will be excluded, with just the data column returned without the table formatting, similar to the equivalent dig command response.
+When you request a response in the short form, the name and TTL columns will be excluded.
+The command only returns the data column without formatting, similar to the equivalent

 /dig domain: cloudflare.com type: AAAA short: true